pejmanshojam31/TumorSpheroids/README.md

 # Predicting treatment response of tumor spheroids from radiomics analysis of post-treatment dynamics

-This code is part of submission procedure to the GigaScience journal.
+This code is part of the submission procedure to the GigaScience journal.
 With this code, you can reproduce the results and use it with the provided dataset.

 <img width="500" height="700" alt="Screenshot 2025-09-26 004833" src="https://github.com/user-attachments/assets/c143a796-3398-48bf-9268-3b7b35b4557a" />